 For a foreign company to establish a temporary presence in India, a branch office is an effective strategy.
 The branch office is an extension of a foreign company and can engage in commercial business as a representative of the parent company.

-Businesses keen on setting up a branch office should meet the following criterion as prescribed by RBI:
+Businesses keen on setting up a branch office should meet the following criteria as prescribed by RBI:

 - Applicant must be a body corporate incorporated outside India;